apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

 Linux templates should be prepared using this documentation in order to prepare your linux VMs for template deployment.
-For ease of documentation, the VM which you are configuring the template on will be referred to as "Template Master".
-This guide currently covers legacy setups which do not take advantage of UserData and cloud-init and assumes openssh-server is installed during installation.
+For ease of documentation, the VM which you are configuring the template on will be referred to as "Main Template".
+The final product, as created and usable for deplyoment in Cloudstack, will be referred as "Final Template".
+This guide will cover cloud-init setup.
+It is assumed that openssh-server is installed during installation.

 An overview of the procedure is as follow: